Ron Dante: Solo recordings

+Record producer

 From 1973 to 1981, Dante was the record producer for singer Barry Manilow, and often sang backup on Manilow's recordings, including his 1974 No. 1 single "Mandy".
 Dante continued to record sporadically during those years; in 1975, with Manilow as the producer, Dante released a dance version of "Sugar, Sugar" under his own name.
 And that same year, under the moniker "Bo Cooper", he released "Don't Call it Love".
 Then in 1976, as Ronnie and the Dirt Riders, he released the Manilow-produced single "Yellow Van", which peaked at 111 on the Cashbox singles chart.
 In 1978, Dante produced the Tony Award-winning musical revue, Ain't Misbehavin', on Broadway.
 During this period, Dante, who was a Manhattan neighbor of George Plimpton, was invited to serve as the publisher of the Paris Review, as whose publisher he served from 1978 to 1985.

+Other work

 In 1982, Dante sang the theme song for the NBC sitcom Silver Spoons, "Together".

 An album, Favorites, was released in 1999, and another CD, Saturday Night Blast, was issued in 2004.
 The extended play California Weekend CD was released in 2006.

 Dante appeared with the CBS Orchestra on the Late Show with David Letterman on July 28, 2010.

 In mid-2018, Dante joined the Happy Together tour, filling in for the Turtles' Howard Kaylan, who was sidelined owing to health problems.

+As of 2026, Dante continues to perform in the "Happy Together Tour".